Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases

-\paragraph{\textbf{Hyperparameters and Training Details}} To leverage pre-trained parameters, most of the hyparameters for the encoder, decoder, and embedding layers are restored from public checkpoints: (1) \textbf{BART}: bart-base \url{https://huggingface.co/facebook/bart-base}; (2) \textbf{GPT-2}: gpt2-base \url{https://huggingface.co/gpt2}; (3) \textbf{Flan-T5}: flan-t5-base \url{https://huggingface.co/google/flan-t5-base}; (4) \textbf{DialoGPT}: DialoGPT-medium \url{https://huggingface.co/microsoft/DialoGPT-medium}.
+\paragraph{\textbf{Hyperparameters and Training Details}} To leverage pre-trained parameters, we restore the encoder, decoder, and embedding layers from public checkpoints: (1) \textbf{GPT-2}: gpt2-base \url{https://huggingface.co/gpt2}; (3) \textbf{DialoGPT}: DialoGPT-medium \url{https://huggingface.co/microsoft/DialoGPT-medium}; (4) \textbf{BART}: bart-base \url{https://huggingface.co/facebook/bart-base}; (5) \textbf{Flan-T5}: flan-t5-base \url{https://huggingface.co/google/flan-t5-base}; (6) \textbf{ByT5}: byt5-base \url{https://huggingface.co/google/byt5-base}.
 The checkpoints of Baichuan are the exception, which require downloading the weights directly from their repositories (\url{https://github.com/baichuan-inc/Baichuan2}).
-Here we use the checkpoint 7B (7 billion hyperparameters) of Baichuan 2.
-As the vanilla Baichuan model requires extremely large computing resources, we implement the LoRA~\cite{hu2021lora} technique to reduce computational cost.
+Here we use the 7B checkpoint of Baichuan 2.
+As the vanilla Baichuan model requires extremely large computing resources, we implement the LoRA~\cite{hu2021lora} technique to reduce computational costs.
 LoRA adapts large language models by incorporating low-rank modifications.
 This approach involves adjusting or fine-tuning extensive language models to address specific tasks or domains with a reduced computational cost.
 By introducing low-rank modifications, LoRA aims to enhance the adaptability and efficiency of these models while maintaining their performance.
 This technique is particularly beneficial for tailoring pre-trained language models to better suit specialized or narrower domains without requiring excessive computational resources.
-Our use of ChatGPT consists of GPT-3.5 via the OpenAI API, where we provide no information other than the same prompt we use with all other models.
+Our use of ChatGPT consists of GPT-3.5-Turbo via the OpenAI API, where we provide no information other than the same prompt we use with all other models.
 All other settings remain at default.